 Early training is very important with the Toy Fox Terrier.
 He is very eager to please, but he does have a stubborn streak about certain things.

 The TFT needs a firm, consistent leader.
 Otherwise, you may have a bossy little tyrant on your hands!

 Interestingly, female Toy Fox Terriers tend to learn potty training quicker than males do.
 Males may actually do better with a litter box because they often have trouble hitting their target with a potty pad.

 Because Toy Fox Terrier puppies can do so well indoors, you can choose which method of housetraining you prefer.

-Specifically, you can train him to use potty pads indoors or to go outside.
+Specifically, you can train him to use potty pads or a litter box indoors or to go outside.

 You may find potty pads to be especially helpful during days when the weather is poor.
 This way, you don’t have to worry about him being messy from, or terrified of, the rain or snow.